sularhen/where-are-you-bash/README.md

 # where-are-you-bash
-Script make in bash to make a fast geolocation of the ip or domain to scan
+Script that i made in bash to make a fast geolocation of the ip or domain to scan